zavgorodnii/rnn/README.md

 # rnn

 Source code for a [series](http://chisquared.org) of posts about recurrent neural networks.
+(It's in Russian though, beware.)

 You'll need to install the linear algebra library for Go: